 What You Need to Know About the EIC

 Keep in mind that the Earned Income Credit is a refundable tax credit, so it doesn’t reduce your taxable income.
-It’s money directly in your bank account, which makes it one of the best tax credits around.
+It’s money directly in your bank account, which makes it one of the best tax credits you can claim.
 Lower income families can even pay no tax and get free money from the Federal government because of the EIC.

 Who Qualifies for the EIC?